rvilla2002/GiftCardAssistant/README.md

 ### Code

-Here is the code to create the agent
+Here is the code to create the agent role.
 ```python
 import boto3
 import json